BrockFredin/Cart/README.md

 ```

 ## Installation
-To start with MEAN install the `mean-cli` package from NPM.
+To start with a CART API install the `mean-cli` package from NPM.
-This will add the *mean* command which lets you interact (install, manage, update ...) your Mean based application.
+This will add the *mean* command which lets you interact (install, manage, update ...) your CART API based application.